boog/StreamScreener/README.md

 ISSLive
 =======

-Mac OS X 10.9 screensaver for ustream video, defaults to ISS-HDEV channel that streams HD video live from the space station.
+Mac OS X 10.9 screensaver for streaming video, defaults to ISS-HDEV-Payload ustream channel that streams HD video live from the space station.

 Installation
 =======